Impact

 Risk and Exploitability

-The CVSS score is not provided, so the formal risk assessment is unavailable.
-The EPSS score is not reported, and the vulnerability is not listed in the CISA KEV catalog, indicating no confirmed exploitation in the wild.
-The attack vector is inferred to be local, as the memory leak occurs only when the hardware device is probed during kernel initialization.
-Exploitation would require a user who can influence the presence of the device or trigger a kernel reboot to force the probe again, making this a low‑confidence risk relative to more direct exploits.
-Nonetheless, the lack of cleanup can lead to eventual service interruption if left unpatched.
+The CVSS score is 5.5, indicating moderate severity.
+The EPSS score is less than 1%, which points to a very low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, meaning no confirmed exploitation in the wild.
+The attack vector is inferred to be local, as the memory leak only occurs when the hardware device is probed during kernel initialization.
+Exploitation would require a user who can influence the device’s presence or trigger a kernel reboot to force the probe again, keeping the risk low relative to more direct exploits.
+Nonetheless, the lack of cleanup can lead to service interruption if left unpatched.

 OpenCVE Enrichment